VekariaNeel/Expense-management-for-company/README.md

 2. **Login** (`/login`)
    - Email and password authentication
-   - Redirects to admin dashboard on success
+   - Redirects to appropriate dashboard based on role

 3. **User Management** (`/admin/users`)
    - Table view of all users